List strong edge coloring of some classes of graphs

-\begin{claim} If $4_{3}$-vertex $v$ is adjacent to three $2$-vertices $v_{1}, v_{2}$ and $v_{3}$, then $v_{1}$ is adjacent to a $4_{1}$-vertex $w_{1}$. \end{claim} \begin{proof} By contradiction and \autoref{Two4} and \autoref{No4-4}, the vertex $w_{1}$ is a $4_{2}$- or $4_{3}$-vertex.
+\begin{claim} If a $2$-vertex is adjacent to a $4_{3}$-vertex, then the other neighbor is a $4_{1}$-vertex. \end{claim} \begin{proof} Let $v$ be a $4_{3}$-vertex with three $2$-neighbors $v_{1}, v_{2}$ and $v_{3}$.
+Let $w_{1}$ be the other neighbor of $v_{1}$.
+By contradiction and \autoref{Two4} and \autoref{No4-4}, the vertex $w_{1}$ is a $4_{2}$- or $4_{3}$-vertex.
 By the minimality of $G$, the graph $G - v_{1}$ admits a strong edge coloring with at most $3\Delta(G) + 1$ colors.
-Now, we erase the color on edge $vv_{2}$ and denote the resulting coloring by $\sigma$.
+Now, we remove the color on edge $vv_{2}$ and denote the resulting coloring by $\sigma$.
 The edge $v_{1}w_{1}$ has at most $2\Delta(G) + 4$ colored edges within distance two, thus it has at least one available color, so we can assign a color to $v_{1}w_{1}$.
-After $v_{1}w_{1}$ is colored, both $vv_{1}$ and $vv_{2}$ have at least two available colors, so we can assign colors to them, which is a contradiction. \end{proof}
+After $v_{1}w_{1}$ was colored, both $vv_{1}$ and $vv_{2}$ have at least two available colors, so we can assign colors to them, which is a contradiction. \end{proof}

-Assign the initial charge of every vertex $v$ to be $\deg(v) - 3$.
-We design appropriate discharging rules and redistribute charges among vertices, such that the final charge of every vertex is nonnegative, which derives a contradiction.
+Next, we use the discharging method to get a contradiction and complete the proof.
+We assign an initial charge $\deg(v) - 3$ to every vertex $v$, and then design appropriate discharging rules and redistribute charges among vertices, such that the final charge of every vertex is nonnegative, which derives a contradiction.